ForestZheng/azure-content/articles/cloud-services-dotnet-get-started.md

 For another alternative that might resolve the problem, see the following  section.

+### When publish to Azure, the compiler gives error "Namespace prefix xdt is not defined."
+Environment: VS2013 Ultimate Edition
+Cause: xdt is defined in the namespace of XML-Document-Transform
+Fix: Manually open Web.config file and change <configuration> to <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">; Ctrl-Shit-B to rebuild and publish

 ### Other errors when running locally

 By default new Cloud Service projects use the Azure compute emulator express to simulate the Azure environment.
 This is a lightweight version of the full compute emulator, and under some conditions the full emulator will work when the express version does not.